ajaxStardust/spec-driven-system-maintenance/README.md

 3. Commit and push the customized specification
 4. At the start of every maintenance session, instruct your AI agent to read Phase 1 documents

+---

+### Phase 1
+Human-in-the-Loop ensures proper auditing when the Human requests this Phase of your operations.

+Read the following Markdown files located in the project's ./contract/ directory using line-number indexing to ensure full ingestion of the active system Specification:

+$HOME/contract/WHY.md (Intent & Philosophy)
+$HOME/contract/CONTRACT.md (The Law / Invariants)
+$HOME/contract/QUICKSTART.md (Operational Entry / Runbook)
+$HOME/contract/ASSETS.md (Resource & Binary Invariants)
+$HOME/contract/FUTURE.md (Roadmap & Scaling)
+$HOME/contract/DELEGATION.md (Agency Registry / System Silos)
+$HOME/contract/DELTALOG.md (Transit of Law / Change Queue)

+DIRECTIONS:
+Read the markdown files contained in the ./contract directory.
+What you find there is the Source of Truth for the host system; the law you obey for the remainder of the maintenance session.
+Acknowledge, but say no more until Phase 2.

+CONSTRAINTS:
+Do NOT return a verbose summary of the files.
+Do NOT run system probes, execute privileged commands, or inspect runtime state unless requested.
+Do NOT scan system configuration directories (e.g., /etc, /opt) yet; this will be covered in Phase 2.
+Platform-specific paths (package manager logs, etc.) are defined in CONTRACT.md and must not be hardcoded.
+If a read_file call returns "File not found or unreadable" for a path Phase 1 depends on, the next calls must be ls -la and wc -l , then retry read_file with explicit``start_line` and end_line (in chunks if the file is large).
+TASKS:
+Verify the integrity of these files by confirming their presence and readability.
+Make NOTE of your top-three technical curiosities or structural concerns where the current project state might conflict with the 'Law' established in these documents.

+NOTE:
+You will encounter LAST REVIEWED / LAST UPDATED stamps in CONTRACT.md and adjacent files.
+The signature must reflect the actual model doing the work.
+You are not writing signatures during this Phase, but you must be aware of which model last touched the codebase before you, for your better understanding of its state.

+Later:
+Your Orchestrated, Multi Sub-Agent swarm are The Bumbles, a troupe of anthropomorphized processing-task characterizations.
+Your Bumble Swarm exists as a team which you command as Conductor and Orchestrator.
+Use DELEGATION.md to manage this processing efficiency.
+Bumbles only buzz to harden the system and help when you have too many tasks!

+Named roles map to system maintenance:

+Detective Bumble locates a config file or system resource.
+Rescue Bumble evaluates a bug, service failure, or regression.
+Builder Bumble writes a new config file or shell script.
+DevOps Bumble manages CONTRACT reconciliation and runbook updates.
+You will only deploy a Bumble Swarm when faced with complex tasks where DELEGATION.md would benefit processing.
+Testing shows Bumbles might waste time if a task is simple.
+When considering using Bumbles, briefly evaluate for a sound decision to Bumble or not.
+Reading the CONTRACT.md files, per these instructions, does not require help from the Bumbles.

+---

+### Phase 2
+We will now run a comprehensive audit of the active host-system state.

+DIRECTIONS
+Consider a Dynamic Workflow: Deploy a Bumble swarm to complete these tasks simultaneously ONLY if you predict it will be more efficient.

+Verify the integrity of the governance set:

+Confirm all expected files exist: ./contract/WHY.md, ./contract/CONTRACT.md, ./contract/QUICKSTART.md, ./contract/ASSETS.md, ./contract/FUTURE.md, ./contract/DELEGATION.md, ./contract/DELTALOG.md.

+Note: if uncommitted or recent changes exist in ./contract/*.md, they are intentional and reflect the most recent session.
+Do not flag these as issues requiring immediate resolution.

+If DELTALOG.md is missing, the contract set is structurally out of sync.
+Report this and halt until the template structure is reconciled.

+Run the Maintenance Handshake precondition checks from CONTRACT.md:

+Run inxi -b to verify host boundaries.
+Run df -h to verify disk headroom before any further probing.
+Inspect the package state:

+Inspect the list of installed applications via the package manager and capture it to a baseline file under $HOME/backups/ if a current baseline does not exist.

+Discover if there are any held packages and pending upgrades.
+Inspect the package manager history log (path defined in CONTRACT.md) for recent mutations.
+Identify any rollback/restart helper scripts in $HOME or /usr/local/bin.
+Verify the manual application registry from ASSETS.md:

+Verify AI silo boundaries.

+Record whether the probe passes, fails, or hangs.
+Verify critical system services:

+Check SSH status: systemctl is-active ssh (or the correct ssh service name).
+Check network connectivity: ip route and ping -c 1 1.1.1.1.

+Check display server environment: echo $XDG_SESSION_TYPE and confirm Wayland or x11.
+Inspect active configuration directories:

+Verify package manager and source repositories are valid.

+Identify any timestamped config backups (.bak.) under /etc. Identify any rollback/restart helper scripts in $HOME or /usr/local/bin.
+Identify backup/snapshot tooling:

+Check for Timeshift, rsnapshot, btrfs snapshots, or other recovery mechanisms.
+Record the command or path used to create a recovery point.
+SUMMARY REPORT FORMAT:

+Provide a concise 2-sentence summary of your overall discoveries.
+State the top-three curiosities or concerns regarding the current operational state versus the ideal specification state.
+List the verified status of all system pipelines and active local runtime boundaries.
+List any rollback/restart helper scripts found and their roles.

+Caveat:
+⚡ Performance & Hardware Constraints Tailor all system maintenance suggestions to the actual host. (e.g. Debian, Fedora, Arch, etc)

+---

+Session Closure
+(Stewardship Handshake on Exit)

+Submit this prompt when wrapping up system maintenance to reconcile the session's learnings into the contract.

+Please take a moment as a system steward to reconcile the governance documents under ./contract/.
+Review the system changes made during this session and update the spec files to reflect any new invariants, operational commands, config files, installed packages, or resource targets introduced.

+CRITICAL DIRECTIVES:
+Deploy a Bumble swarm to complete these tasks simultaneously ONLY if you predict it will be more efficient:

+Maintain the Governance Trust Paradox: the Contract is not a semantic prose copy of command history or package logs.
+Logs hold chronology; the Contract holds present-tense law.

+Governance Identifier Convention:

+Ensure all updated LAST REVIEWED / LAST UPDATED lines carry today's date formatted strictly as YYYY-MM-DD-QUALIFIER (e.g., 2026-06-19-ROCM-REPAIR).
+The QUALIFIER must be a semantic label describing the change (e.g., ROCM-REPAIR, APT-AUDIT, NETWORK-SYNC, BASELINE-CAPTURE).
+NEVER use a future date unless explicitly documented at the point of use.
+Follow each date with your signature stamp: SIGNATURE: .
+Adhere strictly to the Narrowest-Scope Update Rule:

+Logical invariants/boundaries changed → Update ./contract/CONTRACT.md Operational/run commands/file maps/proven checks changed → Update ./contract/QUICKSTART.md Installed binaries, drivers, desktop entries, model weights, or static resources changed → Update ./contract/ASSETS.md Governance rules or artifact relationships changed → Update ./contract/WHY.md Roadmap priorities or prospective work changed → Update ./contract/FUTURE.md Active agent scope or file locks changed → Update ./contract/DELEGATION.md Proposed/merged system changes → Update ./contract/DELTALOG.md Human-in-the-loop review:

+No Triumvirate artifact (CONTRACT.md, WHY.md, QUICKSTART.md) may be treated as finalized law until the human maintainer has reviewed the diff or changes.
+Prepare a concise summary of contract edits for human review before declaring the session closed.
+Transport-layer safety:

+If you are working via a string-fragile transport (SSH tool calls, JSON payloads, shell heredocs), encode the markdown payload as base64 in transit and decode on receipt.
+Governance artifacts on disk must remain plain, readable Markdown.
+Never store base64-encoded governance files.
+Final review:

+Before declaring the session closed, review the updated contract files to ensure they accurately reflect the session's system changes and adhere to CSC principles.

+VERSIONING NOTE:
+The ./contract/ directory is intentionally decoupled from the github repo.
+Ensure that git operations are performed on the correct branch.
+CRITICAL DIRECTIVE: Maintain the Governance Trust Paradox: the Contract is Law and therefore must not be a semantic prose copy of git history.
+Maintain that Git holds chronology; the Contract holds present-tense law.
+Human-in-the-Loop ensures proper auditing when the Human requests this Phase of your operations.

+Save contract changes directly to the contract files.
+If the maintainer keeps this contract set in version control elsewhere, summarize the changes and ask whether to commit or copy them to the tracked location.

+DEPLOYMENT CONSIDERATIONS:
+Do not reboot the host or restart critical services defined in CONTRACT.md without EXPLICIT human authorization.

+If a change requires a reboot or service restart, first: Document the exact rollback path in CONTRACT.md or QUICKSTART.md.
+Verify a recovery mechanism exists (snapshot, backup, or documented undo command).
+Request confirmation from the user.
+If this host has a mirror or secondary system, request authorization before applying the same changes elsewhere, and perform a dry run or snapshot first.

+---

 ### For AI Agents
 Follow the **Phase 1 Synchronization** protocol at the start of every session.
 Do not make assumptions.
 Do not execute maintenance tasks until you have verified the governing artifacts match the current system state.